angelayuan399/Recipe-and-Rating-Analysis/README.md

 <img src="assets/resid.png" alt="Residuals vs Predicted Calories" width="600"/>

 The residuals‐vs-predicted plot shows errors randomly scattered around zero with no obvious pattern or fan-shaped spread, suggesting the model is unbiased and its variance is roughly constant.
-The true-vs-predicted plot tightly hugs the 45° line across the full calorie range, indicating high R² and low RMSE—your model captures most of the variation in recipe calories, with only a few small under- or over-predictions at the extremes.
+The true-vs-predicted plot tightly hugs the 45° line across the full calorie range, indicating high R² and low RMSE— the model captures most of the variation in recipe calories, with only a few small under- or over-predictions at the extremes.

 ## Fairness Analysis

 In order to probe whether the final Random Forest model treats “long” recipes (those requiring more time than the median prep-time of the test set) worse than “short” recipes (those at or below the median), I compared the root-mean-squared error (RMSE) across these two groups.
 I denote RMSE on the long-prep recipes by RMSE_long and on the short-prep recipes by RMSE_shortₜ, and define theobserved test statistic simply as

-#### Test Stat= RMSE_long-RMSE_short
+##### Test Stat= RMSE_long-RMSE_short
 Found that RMSE_long≈ 87.05 and RMSE_short ≈ 94.33, giving T_obs ≈ –7.28.

-To see whether such a difference could arise by chance, I performed a one-sided permutation test (B = 5 000 permutations).
+To see whether such a difference could arise by chance, I performed a one-sided permutation test (B = 5,000 permutations).
 In each permutation, I randomly reassigned which recipes were “long” versus “short” (keeping the same counts), recomputed RMSE for each permuted group, and recorded the difference RMSE_long – RMSE_short.
 The p-value is then the fraction of those permuted differences at least as large as our observed T_obs.

 The resulting null distribution of T is centered near zero, and only 1 in 5,001 permutations (p ≈ 0.999) produced a difference ≥ –7.28.
 In other words, the observed negative T_obs, a slight advantage on long recipes, is entirely consistent with chance fluctuations.
 <img src="assets/fairness_perm.png" alt="Null Distribution of T*" width="600"/>